MikeC-A6/simpler-grants-typespec-experiment/website/src/content/docs/decisions/adr/0009-monetary-fields.md

 ### Option 2: Decimal string

-Monetary values are represented as strings with fixed decimal points (e.g., `"1234.56"` for $1234.56).
+Monetary values are represented as a string-formatted decimal value (e.g., `"1234.56"` for $1234.56).

 - **Pros**
   - Human-readable and easier for API consumers to debug.
   - No conversion required for display or consumer-facing applications.
   - Suitable for currencies with non-standard subunits (e.g., cryptocurrencies).
-  - Commonly used format for monetary values, e.g. PayPal, ApplePay, etc.
+  - Commonly used format for monetary values, e.g., PayPal, Apple Pay, Google Pay, etc.
 - **Cons**
   - Vulnerable to floating-point precision issues if parsed into floating-point numbers.
   - Parsing and validation of string inputs are more complex than integers.